Kill-Chain Canaries: Stage-Level Tracking of Prompt Injection Across Attack Surfaces and Model Safety Tiers: Discussion

 \section{Discussion}

-\paragraph{Model choice is the highest-leverage safety decision.} Claude's 0/164 ASR (0 successes across all four scenarios, no defenses applied) reflects safety behavior that activates at the summarization stage rather than the execution stage.
-This is architecturally different from execution-stage refusal: the model appears to distinguish between processing adversarial content and propagating it into downstream writes.
+\paragraph{Model choice is the highest-leverage safety decision.} Claude's 0/164 ASR (0 successes across all four text-surface scenarios, no defenses applied) reflects safety behavior that activates at the summarization stage rather than the execution stage.
+Phase~3 confirms this pattern on the PDF surface: 0/6 Claude Haiku and 0/6 Claude Sonnet \texttt{pdf\_append}/\texttt{pdf\_whitefont} runs produced canary persistence (EXP=100\%, PER=0\%).
+Critically, Block~B reveals that this defense is write-time only: when Claude Haiku inherits pre-written malicious memory as Agent~B, it propagates at 67\%.
+This is architecturally different from execution-stage refusal: the model distinguishes between processing adversarial content and writing it versus receiving it from a trusted delegation channel.
 None of the evaluated defense mechanisms reproduced this behavior on any other model.
 We caution that this finding is specific to our benchmark and cannot be generalized without further validation.

-\paragraph{Relay node safety is composable.} Placing a Claude model at the summarization/relay position provides decontamination for any downstream agent in our evaluation.
-Across 40 propagation runs with Claude as relay (20 Haiku + 20 Sonnet), zero canaries reached Agent~B. This constitutes a deployable architectural choice independent of the downstream agent's individual safety tier.
-We propose \emph{relay decontamination rate} (fraction of injections stripped at the relay stage) as a first-class metric for multi-agent security evaluation.
+\paragraph{Relay node placement as a candidate safety primitive.} Placing a Claude model at the summarization/relay position (Agent~A) produces 0/46 canaries entering shared memory across text and PDF surfaces in our evaluation---independent of which model serves as Agent~B. Block~B provides directional evidence for an important asymmetry: placing Claude as Agent~B does not provide the same protection (67\% propagation when GPT-4o-mini writes the malicious memory, though $n=3$ makes this a hypothesis rather than a settled result).
+The implication for system design is direct: multi-agent frameworks should expose write-node identity as a first-class architectural choice.
+Operators can harden pipelines today by requiring safety-certified models at every inter-agent write boundary, independent of which models are used elsewhere in the chain.
+We propose relay decontamination rate at the write stage as a mandatory metric for multi-agent security benchmarks.

-\paragraph{Surface coverage is the primary evaluation gap.} DeepSeek's 0\% / 100\% ASR split across memory and tool-stream surfaces demonstrates that single-surface evaluation is not a security evaluation.
-The same structural gap applies to detection: classifier signatures trained on one surface achieve AUC 0.39--0.57 on held-out surfaces.
-A complete security assessment must cover every injection surface present in the target deployment.
+\paragraph{Surface mismatch is a structural flaw, not a defense implementation gap.} DeepSeek's 0\%/100\% ASR split, \texttt{pi\_detector}'s complete failure on PDF injection, and the audio injection null result collectively show that a model or defense's apparent safety posture is almost entirely determined by which surfaces an evaluation covers.
+This is not a fixable implementation detail---it is a consequence of defenses being designed for specific threat models.
+The correct response is not to patch individual defenses but to change evaluation requirements: any claimed safety result must enumerate every injection surface in the target deployment and demonstrate coverage.
+Defenses that pass surface-specific evaluations but fail on held-out surfaces (AUC 0.39--0.57 for our classifiers) should be reported as surface-local, not general.